 “I expect that 2018 will be judged as a watershed year for Perseus.”

 LIFE OF JEFF

-Jeff has an unusual mix of skills possessing qualifications in both engineering and accounting, which he has been applying for some 25 years at various Toronto- and Australian-listed resource companies.
-Prior to the merger with Amara, he was CFO of Perseus from 2010 to 2013 after which he was appointed MD.
+Jeff has an unusual mix of skills possessing qualifications in both engineering and accounting which he has been plying for some 25 years at various Toronto- and Australian-listed resource companies.
+Prior to the merger with Amara, he was CFO of Perseus from 2010 to 2013 where after he was appointed MD.

 - Web Address: www.perseusmining.com